 - Policy LPD 57 of the Part 2 Local Plan and the Parking Provision for Residential and Non-Residential Developments SPD (2022) set out parking standards for developments in Gedling Borough.
 Conformity with Policy LPD 57 is a planning consideration for all proposals in Gedling Borough. - Zero planning permissions for major development have been granted contrary to advice from the Highways Authority since 2011.
-Where objections from statutory bodies are received the Council takes due regard and technical matters would be satisfied by a planning condition upon granting permission. - Zero park and ride facilities have been granted during the monitoring period. - Progress made on the delivery of transport schemes promoted in Policy 15 of the Part 1 Local Plan and Policy LPD 60 of the Part 2 Local Plan is set out in Table 60. - Two travel plans in the Borough was approved by Nottinghamshire County Council Highways during the monitoring period.
-One of them relates to the planning permission for residential development on the housing allocation site H10 Hayden Lane (2022/0501), while the other related to the planning permission for erection of a building for a builders' merchant and logistics and industrial units (Use Class B8) on former Total petrol storage site (2022/0798).
+Where objections from statutory bodies are received the Council takes due regard and technical matters would be satisfied by a planning condition upon granting permission. - Zero park and ride facilities have been granted during the monitoring period. - Progress made on the delivery of transport schemes promoted in Policy 15 of the Part 1 Local Plan and Policy LPD 60 of the Part 2 Local Plan is set out in Table 60. - There were no travel plans in the Borough approved by Nottinghamshire County Council Highways during the monitoring period.
+However, one has a discharge of condition (2022/1344DOC) pursuant to planning application Ref: 2020/1292 which relates to the approval of a Travel Plan associated with an application for the "erection of a retail store (Class E) with associated car parking, landscaping and other infrastructure" on Land Off, Teal Close, Netherfield.

-Transport Scheme Туре Progress A60 Larch Farm Road The improvement scheme was completed on 20 Crossroads September 2019.
-Improvements A60 Leapool to Road The County Council is currently safeguarding land Sherwood Express for this scheme.
-The project was initially awarded Busway funding from the Transforming Cities Fund (TCF) in March 2020 but the cost to construct the package was significantly greater than the allocated budget and will not be delivered as part of the TCF programme.
-Gedling Access Road The Gedling Access Road project commenced Road construction in January 2020.
-The new road A6211
+Transport Scheme Туре Progress A60 Larch Farm Crossroads Improvements Road The improvement scheme was completed on 20 September 2019.
+A60 Leapool to Sherwood Express Busway Road The County Council is currently safeguarding land for this scheme.
+The project was initially awarded funding from the Transforming Cities Fund (TCF) in March 2020 but the cost to construct the package was significantly greater than the allocated budget and will not be delivered as part of the TCF programme.
+Gedling Access Road Road The Gedling Access Road project commenced construction in January 2020.
+The new road A6211 Colliery Way opened to traffic on 22 March 2022.
+The final phase of construction works at Arnold Lane was completed on 15 July 2022.